 About the Author:- Hi!
 I am Kiera, a first-year medical student in Ireland.
 I am acting as a contributor on this site because I relate to Hamza’s childhood struggles and felt like my words could reach out to a greater number of people here.
 I really hope more people can find solace in these simple […]Read More Lost Innocence.
 (Guest Post)

 Dear Hamza, You are a strong-willed and generous person who possesses a number of appreciable qualities.
-However, you need to realise and utilize them rather than pondering over ways to make yourself ‘conform’ to the societal norms.
+However, you need to realize and utilize them rather than pondering over ways to make yourself ‘conform’ to the societal norms.
 You were raised by your grandmother who was infamous for having a heart of gold, something she definitely […]Read More A Short Letter To 11-Year-Old Self.

 Confidence procreates the ability to understand and substantiate the significance of a person’s capabilities in surviving the world.
 Consequently, a confident person is quite likely to establish his/her position in life earlier on which, in turn, allows them to maintain a clearer perspective in the future.
 Growing up, I was an extremely shy kid who […]Read More Shattered Confidence.
 (Childhood Bullying)

 Despite the disdain associated with them, hierarchical ideologies remain deeply ingrained in the framework of contemporary society.
-These hierarchies are often characterized by people who are intent on harbouring envious feelings for privileges held by others in different “sects”.
+These hierarchies are often characterized by people who are intent on harboring envious feelings for privileges held by others in different “sects”.
 However, contrary to popular belief, these feelings aren’t always representative of upward social mobility, where a […]Read More Hierarchies.
 (Part – I)